 Therefore, it is time to structurally integrate the latest experiences and take career guidance to the next level: an umbrella strategy to upskill digital skills on processes and tools is needed.
 Facing the variety of challenges, OCCAY attempts therefore to be an inclusive and modular offer at the same time.

 OCCAY creates digital tools for labour market counselling which enable knowledge transfer & exchange and are applicable to all counselling fields.
 The project’s goals coincide with the Digital Education Action Plan of the European Commission as it is offering inclusive and modular instruments for career counsellors and institutions working in this field.
-It combines the self-assessment in digital competencies with the possibility to expand them by using the OCCAY Hybrid Flexi Course.
-At the same time, OCCAY offers career consultants a freely accessible online tool and handbook for professional online career counselling to further develop the online consulting process, as well as the personal digital competencies of the consultants and furthermore to increase their career opportunities and chances in job search as well as on the labor market.
+It combines the self-assessment of digital competences with the possibility to enhance them through the OCCAY Hybrid Flexi Course.
+At the same time, OCCAY offers educational and career counselors a freely accessible online tool and for institutions working in this field a manual on how to systematically and structurally implement digital counseling in their organization.

 In addition, the project promotes European networking and is preparing a policy recommendation for decision-makers on the EU institutional and agency level.